ChrisW-priv/PersonalVault/notes/Vector.md

 Mathematics tries to generalize the idea of a vector and use it whenever it makes sense to use functions like addition or multiplication of vectors

-Later on, in math it is common to treat vectors as a [matrix](matrix) of size $m \times 1$ where m is the number of dimensions a vector has and m is a number of columns a matrix would have.
+Later on, in math it is common to treat vectors as a [Matrix](Matrix.md) of size $m \times 1$ where m is the number of dimensions a vector has and m is a number of columns a matrix would have.

 ## Notation